code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 ## Graphics & UI

-The app uses two layers in the DOM.
-Underneath, a canvas provides the background and all the sprites.
-On top, a regular DOM uses HTML elements to provide the user interface.
-The HTML interface is implemented in React.
+The app uses three layers in the DOM.
+Underneath, one canvas contains the scene's background image, while another canvas contains all the sprites.
+On top, the app uses React to render HTML elements for the user interface, implemented [here](https://github.com/code-dot-org/ml-activities/blob/c9d24c4b7a20ea12d5dc7a094094c5ef4dfbbde3/src/oceans/ui.jsx).

-The app is fully responsive by scaling the canvas and also scaling the size of the HTML elements correspondingly.
-The UI simply shrinks to match the underlying canvas.
+The app is fully responsive by scaling the canvases and also scaling the size of the HTML elements correspondingly.
+This way, the UI simply shrinks to match the underlying canvases.

 ## Animation

 The animation is designed to be be smooth and frame-rate independent.

-The prediction screen notably renders the progression based on the concept of a "current offset in time", making it possible to pause, and even reverse the animation, as well as adjust its the speed.
+The prediction screen notably renders the progression based on the concept of a "current offset in time", making it possible to pause, and even reverse the animation, as well as adjust its speed.

-All items have a simple "bobbing" animation, using out of sync X and Y offsets cycling in a sine loop.
+All items have simple "bobbing" animations, using offsets cycling in a sine loop, such as [here](https://github.com/code-dot-org/ml-activities/blob/f8a438628f9f5a0dba4a602f8ae0bbffb714ce35/src/oceans/renderer.js#L615-L618).

+The fish pause under the scanner using a simple S-curve adjustment to their movement, implemented [here](https://github.com/code-dot-org/ml-activities/blob/f8a438628f9f5a0dba4a602f8ae0bbffb714ce35/src/oceans/renderer.js#L258).

 ## The Guide

 After initial playtests, we identified a need to slow the pacing of the tutorial and tell a clear story.
-The solution we adapted was pop-up text boxes with "typing" text, reminiscent of old-school computer games.
+The solution we adopted was text boxes with "typing" text, reminiscent of old-school computer games.

 "The Guide" is the implementation of this solution, and was designed to be a simple but flexible system that allowed us to add a variety of text for every step and situation encountered in the tutorial.

-Each piece of Guide text is declared, along with the app state needed for it to show, which can even include code for more expressiveness.
+Each piece of Guide text is declared, along with the app state needed for it to show (which can even include code for more expressiveness), [here](https://github.com/code-dot-org/ml-activities/blob/main/src/oceans/models/guide.js).

-See the implementation at https://github.com/code-dot-org/ml-activities/blob/main/src/oceans/models/guide.js

 This simple system enabled the team to add a detailed narrative voice to the script, and allowed a variety of team members to contribute text.